-During times of economic recession, when job loss increases and unemployment claims rise, the federal government may step in to fund additional unemployment benefits.
+During economic recession and nationwide financial hardship, when job loss increases and unemployment claims rise, the government may step in to fund additional unemployment benefits through federal programs.

-The COVID-19 pandemic, for example, brought about the passing of the CARES Act.
-This act extended unemployment benefit payments by 13 weeks, added $600 to the weekly benefit amount through July 31, 2020, and extended UI benefits to part-time employees, gig workers and freelancers.
+For example, the CARES Act in 2020 extended unemployment benefit payments by 13 weeks, temporarily added $600 to the weekly benefit amount and extended UI benefits to part-time employees, gig workers and freelancers.
 The federal government funded 100% of the CARES Act.

 UI repayment is rare — focus on your job search

-Getting a new job doesn’t usually mean you need to repay your weekly benefit amount.
-With that in mind, you can worry less and focus your energy on finding that new job.
+When you land a new job, you typically don’t need to repay your weekly benefit amount.
+So put your mind at ease and focus on finding that new job.